siobyrne/young-dressage-horse-program-analysis/README.md

 | 1206 |   2023 | FEI5       |          3.432 |
 | 1207 |   2023 | FEI5       |          3.144 |

-7 of the 15 outliers were due to the horse completing only one half of the competition, and were dropped.
+7 of the 15 outliers (all scores below 5.94) were due to the horse completing only one half of the competition, and were dropped.
+Linear regression was performed on the rest of the data (Figure 13).

 ![FEI 5 Year Old Division Scatterplot](images/fei5-scatter.png)